HigginTown/HouseDivided/README.md

 The `gallery` folder includes many of the images generated during this project.
 Some particular points of interest are:
  - `dtc.png` represents a surpsringly simple decision tree fit on the roll call vote data with party label as the target variable.
 The tree requires just two splits to correctly map every senator to a party.
 The first split, `S. Con.
 Res 11` is a budget issue, where all Republicans voted differently from Independents and Democrats.
 Next the Independents differ from Democrats on `H.R.
 1735`, a National Defense Authorization Act.
- - `influence rank.png` shows the normailzed influence of each senator by their rank.
+ - `influence_rank.png` shows the normailzed influence of each senator by their rank.
  - `dendrogram.png` offers insight into the agglomerative clustering process.
  - `predictions_information.png` compares the strategies in the thought experiment detailed below.

-Check out the README in the gallery folder for a complete list descriptions.
+Check out the README in the gallery folder for a complete list of image descriptions.

-The primary aims of this project include:
+### The primary aims of this project include:
- - Developing a mathematical model of influence in the senate to create an influence score for senators and a distance metric for the voting records (which are vectors like `Schumer = [0, 1, 1, 0, 1, 0, ...]`).
-I borrow many ideas and techniques from information thoery, inlcuding entropy, mutual information, and informaiton gain.
+ - Developing a mathematical model of influence in the senate to create an influence score for senators and a distance metric for the voting records (represented as vectors like `Schumer = [0, 1, 1, 0, 1, 0, ...]`).
+I borrow many ideas and techniques from information theory, inlcuding entropy, mutual information, and informaiton gain.
  - Performing hierarchical clustering analysis with this metric to explore underlying groups of senators and influence.
  - Predicting the party of a given senator given the voting record using decision trees to identify which issues are most important to party identity.
  - Testing a thought experiment.